 This is on you.
 You and no other.

-Then he hurtled through the air and scissored his legs, adding torque to his punch and busting through the trunk with a meaty fist.
-He began beating the tree with savage abandon, tearing flesh and nails as he punched, kicked, and stomped.
-Froth and spit flew from his lips.
+He hurtled through the air and scissored his legs, smashing through the trunk with a meaty fist.
+He began beating the tree with savage abandon, tearing flesh and nails as he punched and kicked, thrashed and stomped.
+Froth and spittle flew from his lips.
 A hundred yards back, his men watched in terrified silence.

 Finally, he dropped to his knees, the muscles on his back rippling and heaving.
 He drew in a lungful of air…held it…then expelled a harsh, ragged breath—a sound that was halfway between a choke and a sob.

 Then he leapt to his feet and charged another tree, breaking its trunk cleanly in two with a ferocious shoulder-check.
 The impact stole his balance and he spun to the ground, but he pushed off with a hand and kept running.
 The king tore across the desert with punches and kicks, smashing tree after tree, snarling and roaring all the while.